 You can use managed instance groups to support both stateful and stateless workloads.
 The key difference between stateful and stateless workloads is that stateful workloads preserve individual VM state (for example, a database shard, or app configuration) on the VM's disks, while stateless workloads, like a web frontend, do not retain any state on the individual VMs.

-You treat VMs with stateless workloads like cattle and only care about the number of serving VMs that you have.
+You treat VMs with stateless workloads as interchangeable and only care about the number of serving VMs that you have.
 No one VM is treated any differently than another.
 You can easily scale stateless workloads horizontally by adding or removing VMs.
-When updating your application, you can delete old machines and replace them with new ones with different names, metadata, and disks.
+When updating your application, you can delete machines and replace them with new ones with different names, IP addresses, metadata, and disks.
 When a stateless VM is deleted or recreated, all data on the machine is lost: the disks are deleted or recreated from scratch.
 A web frontend is an example of a stateless application.

 All MIGs support custom and preservable instance names.